nodejs/node/doc/api/permissions.md

 ##### Accessing files with comma in path

-To access files with comma in path you can change the path delimiter using the `--permission-fs-path-delimiter` flag to set a value not used in any of the paths you want to access.
+To access files with a comma in the path you can change the path delimiter using the `--permission-fs-path-delimiter` flag to set a value not used in any of the paths you want to access.

 ```console